Database and Finding Aids

 The extensive holdings of the Centre for Artists’ Publications include independent archives, collections on topics, estates, and funds on individual artists.
 They are made accessible via online indexes, which provide a structured listing of all artworks and other materials.
 The online finding aids are listed alphabetically.
 Searches can be made either by title or by the person who created the inventory.

 The online search will soon be implemented in this website of the Weserburg Museum für moderne Kunst.
-Until then, please contact the Centre for Artists’ Publications for urgent inquiries.

 Copyrights Data Base and Finding Aids